-We all know that scams exist in every popular travel destination and we all know that it’s human nature to let your guard down while on holiday.
-Thai people are naturally very hospitable but the bad apples count on you not speaking a word of Thai, knowing that this leaves you in a weak position.
+We all know that scams exist in just about any travel destination around the world.
+It’s also quite normal to let your guard down while on holiday.
+Thai people are naturally very hospitable, but the bad apples count on you not speaking a word of Thai, knowing that this leaves you in a vulnerable position.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Sea Kayaking at Ang Thong Marine Park